Lonesome Tears in My Eyes

 "Lonesome Tears in My Eyes" is a song written by Johnny Burnette, Dorsey Burnette, Paul Burlison and Al Mortimer.
 It was first released by co-writer Johnny Burnette and his Rock 'n' Roll Trio in December 1956, (Note: Some sources stands that the release year was 1957.) and has been covered by various artists, including the Beatles.

 Original version

 Johnny Burnette, recorded "Lonesome Tears in My Eyes" for his studio album Johnny Burnette and the Rock 'n Roll Trio, the song was composed together with Dorsey Burnette (his brother), Paul Burlison and Al Mortimer.

-The UK label Mabel's Record Co. release it unofficially as a single along Your Baby Blue Eyes on B-side.
+The UK label Mabel's Record Co. release it unofficially as a single along with "Your Baby Blue Eyes" on B-side.